Skip site navigation (1)Skip section navigation (2)

 (OSC = operating system command) is processed.
 Cursor position and

-interoperability, the argument should start with the extension name
+ability, the argument should start with the extension name (sans -osc)

-(sans -osc) or some other suitable prefix, and a semicolon, to
+or some other suitable prefix, and a semicolon, to distinguish it from

 For example, "overlay-osc" uses this: